 In some cases these modes can be run as a combination.

 In Expert Mode, these modes can be run in parallel with the standard imaging mode described above.
 This allows one to simultaneously image a field while recording high time resolution dynamic spectra to probe sub-second variations of any source in the field.
+This combined functionality will likely not be available at the beginning of the cycle.

 Beam-formed data products will be stored in the LOFAR Long-Term Archive and may be retrieved by investigators from there.
 On-line processing of these data products via the Known Pulsar Pipeline or to create dynamic spectra will be available later.